-- The Interuniversity Coordinating Commission made up of the Master's coordinators (UMU and UPCT) and the coordinators of each of the subjects, together with a representative of the Institute of Occupational Safety and Health, representatives of the Faculty of Labor Sciences of the Universidad de Murcia and the Faculty of Business Sciences of the Polytechnic University of Cartagena.
+Students will complete 60 credits that include the three specialties in Occupational Risk Prevention (Ergonomics and Psychosociology, Work Safety and Industrial Hygiene), in addition to the training supplements mentioned in the previous paragraph.
+As mechanisms of Teaching Coordination, which the title has, the following should be pointed out:The Interuniversity Coordinating Commission made up of the Master's coordinators (UMU and UPCT) and the coordinators of each of the subjects, together with a representative of the Institute of Occupational Safety and Health, representatives of the Faculty of Labor Sciences of the Universidad de Murcia and the Faculty of Business Sciences of the Polytechnic University of Cartagena.

-- Teaching Commission ( Universidad de Murcia ).
+Teaching Commission ( Universidad de Murcia ).

-The students of the old plan of the Interuniversity Master in Occupational Risk Prevention will be granted a period of two years to finish their studies, with the right to Tutor and Exams but without face-to-face teaching.
+Commission of Graduate Programs (Polytechnic University of Cartagena).The students of the old plan of the Interuniversity Master in Occupational Risk Prevention will be granted a period of two years to finish their studies, with the right to Tutor and Exams but without face-to-face teaching.

 JustificationThe proposed title is based on the experience of imparting the Interuniversity Master's Degree in Occupational Risk Prevention, which has been taught at the Universities of Murcia and Polytechnic of Cartagena since the 2008/2009 academic year.
 This new title supposes, to the consideration of the Interuniversity Coordinating Commission of the current one, an improvement in the preparation and adaptation of the students to the labor market; mainly, giving exit in an academic course to the contents of specialization that this training entails and without losing the reference of the Royal Decree on which the study plan is based.